quarterdeck/leadershipcontinuum.com/source/_articles/can-leadership-styles-change.md

 6. **Formatting**: Bold the title and all headings.
 Use appropriate tags for the headings to maintain a clear hierarchy.

-Please begin by writing an article on the provided topic: $title.
+Please begin by writing an article on the provided topic: can leadership styles change.

-EOF

-echo "Markdown file created: $filename"